- Research and Innovation

 - Our Impact

-Dr. Lewis Semprini's research focuses on biological processes for the treatment of hazardous wastes, and on the fate and transport of organic contaminants in the environment.
-He specializes in field, laboratory, and modeling studies of aerobic and anaerobic processes for treating chlorinated solvents.
-His research efforts aim at integrating the results of field, laboratory, and modeling studies in order to effectively apply the technology in the field.
-He also performs research using naturally occurring radon-222 as a subsurface tracer.
+Lewis Sempini’s research focuses on biological processes for the treatment of hazardous wastes, and on the fate and transport of organic contaminants in the environment.
+He specializes in field, laboratory, and modeling studies of both aerobic and anaerobic processes for treating chlorinated solvents and emerging contaminants.
+His research efforts over the past 30 years have aimed at integrating the results of field, laboratory, and modeling studies to effectively apply bioremediation technologies for the cleanup of contaminated sites.

 B.S.
 Chemical Engineering - University of California, Berkeley, 1974.